 - Mix of Uses.
 Provide a mix of residential and commercial uses.
 Concentrate commercial uses on the east and residential uses in the center and on the west side of the site in order to respond to site opportunities and constraints.
 Ensure a comfortable transition between the uses on the site and between those on and adjacent to the site. - Housing.
-Incorporate a range of housing options at a variety of price points, such as patio homes, duplexes, townhouses, and multifamily apartments or condominiums. - Building Form/Mass.
+Incorporate a range of housing options at a variety of price points, such as patio homes, duplexes, townhouses, and multifamily apartments or condominiums. - Integration of uses.
+Integration should be understood to mean projects of limited mixed use height such as two to three stories total with retail on the first floor and a number of detached single family residences in the patio home style are preferred so as to support local businesses while minimizing the impact of incremental traffic flows and parking.
+Positive design collaboration with O'Toole's Garden Center is viewed by the community as very desirable. - Building Form/Mass.
 Ensure that the height and form of new development are compatible with adjacent residential uses and create a comfortable street edge, inviting gathering places, and welcoming connections, both internal to the site and with the adjoining commercial and residential areas.
-Decrease the intensity of activity and development around the north and west
+Decrease the intensity of activity and development around the north and west edges in order to help ensure that appropriate transitions are made where neighboring residential uses.
+Because the site has strong edges on the north (Belleview Avenue) and west (South Irving Street and the backyards of the houses that face onto South Irving Street), these transitions to the adjoining single family neighborhoods could include medium density housing, such as patio homes, townhomes, or duplexes.

-- edges in order to help ensure that appropriate transitions are made where neighboring residential uses.
-Because the site has strong edges on the north (Belleview Avenue) and west (South Irving Street and the backyards of the houses that face onto South Julian Street), these transitions to the adjoining single family neighborhoods could include medium density housing, such as patio homes, townhomes, or duplexes. - Public Realm.
+- Public Realm.
 Incorporate public spaces that encourage informal gathering and social activity.
-Using building form, signage, lighting, furnishings, landscaping, and other design elements, to create comfortable, distinctive, and attractive public - Connectivity.
+Using building form, signage, lighting, furnishings, landscaping, and other design elements, to create comfortable, distinctive, and attractive public places. - Connectivity.
 Provide direct connections throughout the site and provide seamless connections to surrounding neighborhoods.
 Safer connections to adjacent neighborhoods can be encouraged by providing more frequent crossings along Federal Boulevard and Irving Street.
 Key areas of crosswalk enhancements can be found in Map E: Corridor Enhancements.